atharvbyadav/TheGuessingGame/README.md

 ---

 Welcome to **The Guessing Game**, a fun and simple terminal-based game where you test your luck by guessing a random number between 1 and 10.
-Place your bets, make your guess, and see if you can turn your luck into credit or lose it all in the thrill of the game!
+Place your bets, make your guess and see if you can turn your luck into credit or lose it all in the thrill of the game!

 ---